-The ball is out-of-bounds behind a goal line (except for an incomplete pass); or when the ball becomes dead after a player gains possession on, above, or behind, the player's own goal line after a change of possession.
+- K or R downs a punt that touches anything while the ball is on or behind R's goal line or no one attempts to secure the ball. - The ball is out-of-bounds behind a goal line (except for an incomplete pass); or when the ball becomes dead after a player gains possession on, above, or behind, the player's own goal line after a change of possession. - Punts that break the plane of the receiving team's goal line are dead and result in a touchback.